 The hardest thing has been planning what he’ll be having each day for some variety.
 As I’m on a diet at the moment he’s only been eating his lunch with his dad each day, and then at weekends he tends to have the sunday roast with the family, but otherwise we eat too late for him in the evenings, and I have breakfast later while dad has his at the farm rather than at home.
 Luckily it doesn’t seem to worry N. He’ll eat anywhere, with anyone or on his own.
 It does mean though that he tends to eat a lot of our dinner leftovers, which is handy as we don’t have to make something from scratch from him (if we do on the rare occasion, something like omelette, pasta, fish finger & spinach gratin etc goes down well and takes minutes).

 When we started weaning I kept an A-Z of foods he’d eaten.
-I’ve since given up as basically he eats everything (well, he’s not keen on mushrooms although he did eat one the other day) although he goes through phases of pushing away certain things at one meal, only to eat them again at the next.
+I’ve since given up as basically he eats everything (well, he’s not keen on mushrooms although he did eat one the other day).
+He does goes through phases of pushing away certain things at one meal, only to eat them again at the next.
 Here it is (if you can suggest any ideas for the missing letters, do let me know!):

 - A – avocado, aubergine, apple (pie, crumble, sauce), asparagus, apricot

 - B – banana, blancmange, beef (mince, steak, casserole), butternut squash, broccoli, bread, breadsticks, banana bread (with lime phili topping), blueberries, beetroot, bechamel sauce, broad beans, burgundy beef, BBQ chicken